Bounds on Average Effects in Discrete Choice Panel Data Models: Further discussion of the bounds

 We next focus on the dynamic logit model with a continuous covariate.
 The DGP is

 and we consider the average effect

 where

-This is an interesting case, since \citet{AC21} have shown that in a dynamic logit model with a single covariate, the average effect in \eqref{eq:aped} will under certain conditions be point-identified.
+\citet{AC21} have shown that in the given setting, the average effect in \eqref{eq:aped} is point-identified (see their Proposition 3).
 The comparison in this part is then that between the outer bounds and the \textit{point-identified} average effect.
-We investigate the behaviour of the outer bounds in this case in panels of size $n=1000$ and $T\in \{ 4,6,8 \}$ with $\beta=1$ and $\gamma \in \left[ -2,2 \right]$.
+We investigate the behavior of the outer bounds in this case in panels of size $n=1000$ and $T\in \{ 4,6,8 \}$ with $\beta=1$ and $\gamma \in \left[ -2,2 \right]$.
 The support of $A_i$ is approximated by a grid of 50 equidistant points between $-5$ and $5$.
 The results, presented in Figure \ref{fig:idset_dlogit}, are based on 1000 replications and confirm that the outer bounds nearly point-identify the average effect, unless when $\gamma$ is large; however this issue tends to disappear as $T$ increases.
 This is not surprising since under a large $\gamma$, the term $\gamma Y_{i,t-1}$ will act similar to a fixed effect.

 Finally, we consider the random coefficient dynamic logit model given by

 For this exercise, we focus on the average effect